eprintsug/altmetric/README.md

 Now maintained by *us* - eprintsug!

 Version 1.1.0: Adds ability to use other IDs supported by Altmetric API e.g. ISBN.
-The data used from the EPrint is now a config option so repositories can tailor this to suit te data they hold.
+The data used from the EPrint is now a config option so repositories can tailor this to suit the data they hold.
 See cfg.d/z_altmetric.pl.